Experimental Study on Reinforcement Learning-based Control of an Acrobot: EXPERIMENTAL RESULTS

 \subsection{Energy Level Control}

 In the first part of this section we examine the RL controller's performance and robustness on energy level stabilization.
 For this, we analyze the influence of state space discretization, modification of the action space, the episode length, and the mass of the actuated pendulum on the performance of the RL controller in the experiment.
-As described in section~\ref{sec:simstudy}, we have run several simulations using modifications of the ICO from section~\ref{sec:sim} beforehand, in order to figure out meaningful setups for our experimental study.
+As described in Section~\ref{sec:simstudy}, we have run several simulations using modifications of the ICO from section~\ref{sec:sim} beforehand, in order to figure out meaningful setups for our experimental study.
 This saves a significant amount of time, since learning in the simulation is much faster than in the experiment.
 It turned out for example, that good learning performance can also be achieved with the coarser discretization of the state space.
 Better results were achieved with twice the step size $ \Delta\theta $.
 From these studies, we have chosen the best candidates for the set-up modifications in the experiment, which are summarized in the following.

 In order to account for the performance of the RL controller in the swing-up phase and the hold phase, where the desired energy level has to be maintained, the corresponding learning curves are considered separately.
 Starting from results of the $\mathrm{ICO_{exp}}$ baseline as shown in Fig.~\ref{fig:exp_energy}, each episode is split into the time interval $ [0,20]\unit{s} $, which is the \textit{swing-up} phase, and $ [20,40]\unit{s} $, which is the \textit{hold} phase.
+Thereby the \textit{swing-up} phase consists of the part, where the energy curve starts at a low value, whereas the \textit{hold} phase consists of the part of the energy curve which lies in a regionclose to the target energy level, cf. Fig.~\ref{fig:exp_energy}.
 This split results in two learning curves for each experimental run instead of one.
 In order to combine the information from two experiments, the mean value $ \overline{LC}_\mathrm{exp} $ of two independent learning-curves $ LC_\mathrm{exp} $ is determined.
 This split allows for a more detailed analysis of the parameter influence.

 The examined Acrobot configurations are summarized in Tab.\,\ref{tab:cases}.